KeesVanImmerzeel/mipwelcona/README.md

 * streamline calculations (backwards from well screens) in a [MIPWA](https://oss.deltares.nl/web/imod/mipwa-showcase) groundwater model;
 * Initial concentrations in specified layers;
-* Levels of concentration layer levels;
+* Levels of concentration layers;
-* Specified parameters for retardation and decay.
+* Parameters of different processes.

 This package is a further development of the program [WELCONA](https://edepot.wur.nl/10147).